Skip to Content

 What does it mean when your Oculus light turns purple?

-• Sideloading Update option is enabled.
+• The Sideloading Update option is enabled.

 • The headset is powered on incorrectly.

-• Corrupted data during file transfer.
+• Data got corrupted during file transfer.

 • The headset is in the factory reset state.